fybrik/fybrik/website/content/docs/setup/quickstart/index.md

 - Arrow-Flight data access module for reading Parquet and CSV datasets

 ## Prepare for installing {{< name >}}

+1. Apply Istio [post installation instructions](../istio/) to the cluster.

 1. Obtain a local copy of {{< name >}} repository
     ```bash